Who We Are

 Co-founder Louis Peck is the founding editor of National Journal’s CongressDaily, who, over nearly two decades, built the publication into essential reading for members of Congress and their staffs, along with lawyers, lobbyists, businesses, advocates and federal officials.
 He is now a contributing editor for Bethesda Magazine, providing comprehensive and sophisticated coverage of Montgomery County politics, and is a contributor to the Almanac of American Politics.

 Co-founder Keith Haller is a veteran communications and political professional who has run his own public affairs and polling company in Bethesda for 30 years.
-He regularly offers independent analysis on Maryland elections and politics for the media, and his services and wisdom are regularly in demand by Fortune 500 companies, government leaders, political campaigns, and nonprofit groups.
+He regularly offers independent analysis on Maryland elections and politics for the media, and his services and wisdom are regularly in demand by Fortune 500 companies, government leaders, political campaigns and nonprofit groups.

 –Hon.
-Michael Barnes, former congressman
+Michael Barnes, former Member of Congress

 —Angela Breck, former editor, Maryland Independent in Charles County

 –Hon.
-Bill Bronrott, former state delegate; former senior U.S. Department of Transportation official
+Bill Bronrott, former state delegate; former senior official, U.S. Department of Transportation

 —Bonnie Casper, immediate past president, Maryland Association of Realtors